hbedle-subsurface/seismic_resolution/README.md

 **Save as PNG** exports the current panel for slides and reports. **Units** toggle between metres and feet throughout.

-**It works offline.** Download the folder and open `index.html` from your hard drive.
-Useful for lecturing on conference wifi.

 ## One number worth knowing

 The wedge module measures a tuning thickness of **λ/5.1** for a Ricker wavelet,